webix-hub/gitbook-webix-jet/details/async.md

 # Async (Promised) Views

 Data is usually stored in a database on the server side.
 If the UI is built much faster than the data is loaded, it's a good idea to make use of promises to load the data.
-To make the UI wait for data, you can make an asynchronous request to a PHP script and give the UI a promise.
+To make the UI wait for data, you can make an asynchronous request to a PHP script and give the UI a promise of data.
 Then the app will wait for data from a database, and only after a promise resolves, it will render the view with the data.

-For example, there's a chart on the start page, and you need to define the colors of its lines, specified in the **series** parameter.
+For example, there is a chart on the start page, and you need to define the colors of its lines, specified in the **series** parameter.
 Colors can be stored as inline data:

 ```js
 //views/statistics.js